Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Why did we develop Dermabacs?

-Because we know that many people suffer from skin problems and are looking for sustainable solutions to combat them.
-Our Dermabacs are specially developed for people with acne, rosacea, and atopic dermatitis (eczema).
-They are also suitable for people who want to do something about their skin imperfections.
+Because we know that many people suffer from skin problems and are looking for sustainable solutions to combat them, our Dermabacs are specially formulated for people with acne, rosacea, and atopic dermatitis (eczema).
+They are also suitable for anyone who wants to address their skin blemishes.
 The bacterial strains they contain have been tested in clinical studies and have proven effective against these skin conditions.
-With 40 billion CFU (colony forming units), one Dermabacs capsule contains a highly effective, unique bacterial formulation.
+With 40 billion CFU (colony-forming units), one Dermabacs capsule provides you with a highly effective, unique bacterial formulation.

 Dermabacs are primarily aimed at people suffering from forms of acne, rosacea, and atopic dermatitis.
-However, they are also suitable for anyone who doesn't have any of the aforementioned conditions and generally wants to support their skin health and improve skin imperfections.
+However, they are also suitable for anyone who does not have any of the above-mentioned conditions and generally wants to support their skin health and improve blemishes.

-Severely immunosuppressed individuals should refrain from taking Dermabacs.
-This is because immunosuppressed individuals have a weakened immune system, which makes them more susceptible to infections.
-Although probiotics are generally considered safe and offer a variety of health benefits, they may have potential adverse effects in this case.
-This is because probiotics contain live bacteria that live in the gut and can thus affect the immune system.
-For this reason, immunosuppressed individuals should definitely speak with their doctor before taking probiotics.
-They can help determine if probiotics are safe for you and which type of probiotic is best suited to your specific needs.
+Severely immunocompromised individuals should refrain from taking Dermabacs.
+This is because immunocompromised people have a weakened immune system, making them more susceptible to infections.
+Although probiotics are generally considered safe and offer a variety of health benefits, they may have undesirable side effects in this case.
+This is because probiotics contain live bacteria that reside in the gut and can therefore affect the immune system.
+For this reason, immunocompromised individuals should definitely consult their doctor before taking probiotics.
+The doctor can help determine if probiotics are safe for you and which type of probiotic is best suited to your specific needs.

 Can pregnant women and breastfeeding women use Dermabacs?

 Can children and adolescents under 18 use Dermabacs?
-If so, at what dosage?
+If so, what dose?

-Yes, children ages 6 and older can use Dermabacs if there is a family history of skin conditions.
-If acne is present, we recommend using them from age 9.
+Yes, children aged 6 and older can use Dermabacs if there is a family history of skin conditions.
+For children with acne, we recommend starting use from age 9.

 What ingredients are contained in Dermabacs?

 Dermabacs contain a combination of eight bacterial strains.
-Each strain has been tested and selected for its effectiveness against skin problems.Additionally, Dermabacs contain 10 mg of zinc, which is known to support skin health, relieve inflammation and redness, and reduce sebum production.
+Each strain was tested and selected for its effectiveness against skin problems.In addition, Dermabacs contain 10 mg of zinc, which is known to support skin health, reduce inflammation and redness, and decrease sebum production.

 Bifidobacterium breve BR03